STRENBOW/Mailer-page/README.md

 Mailer page for free you can use in anything you want (without smtp)

 # Idea
-You can send a file with message (html code) to a list of domains
+You can send a file with message (html code) to a list of emails

 # Page: